One of the first wave of Japanese compact cars that revolutionized sales in North America

 The Honda Civic two-door models experience higher than average collision claims, so as well as being a vehicle type that experiences higher insurance rates, the models themselves have statistical factors that also raise insurance costs.
 Both the Civic and Civic Si two-door coupes experience this trend.
 The traditionally affordable Civic four-door sedan saw its 2010 to 2014 model years climb above average for collision repair claims.
 This will nudge basic insurance costs up for these and future models years.

 Comprehensive coverage, protecting against damage and loss due to theft, fire, vandalism, and extreme weather, shows an upward trend for Honda models.
 Claims costs rise steadily for the Civic four-door, from the 2002 model onward, with rates exceeding national averages for the 2014 model year.
 Other Hondas with high comprehensive claims costs include the Civic Si two-door coupe, Pilot, and Ridgeline.
 Older model Accords, CR-V, Element, Fit, and Odyssey come in under the national average for comprehensive claims.

 The largest automotive recall in North America, the Takata airbag recall affects Honda as well as nearly every other auto manufacturer.
 The National Highway Traffic Safety Administration in the U.S. provides information on North American vehicles affected by the recall in general and the Takata issue in particular.

-- Honda CR-Vs from 2012 to 2013 may experience rollaway due to a shift lever issue currently under recall.
+Honda CR-Vs from 2012 to 2013 may experience a rollaway due to a shift lever issue currently under recall.